jsgomezs1/browser-use-chat-gpt/README.md

 ## Limitations

-- Operates exclusively on chatgpt.com - no web search or external research
+- Operates exclusively on chatgpt.com - agent does not manually search the web (ChatGPT does)
 - ChatGPT may require login/authentication for access
+- Web search feature requires ChatGPT Plus or appropriate access level
-- Response quality depends entirely on ChatGPT's output
+- Response quality depends entirely on ChatGPT's search and output
 - Browser automation requires stable internet connection
-- Execution time varies based on ChatGPT response length (typically 20-60 seconds)
+- Execution time varies based on web search and response length (typically 30-90 seconds)
 - Requires browser to be installed (Chrome/Chromium)
 - Subject to ChatGPT's rate limits and terms of service
-- Does not work with ChatGPT Plus features unless logged in
+- Sources are only available if ChatGPT provides citations (web search enabled)

 ## Security & Privacy